paulbgtr/nebriq/README.md

 ## 🛡 License

 AGPLv3 — Nebriq is free and open source.
-If you run it as a public service, you’re required to share your changes too.
+If you run it as a public service, you're required to share your changes too.

 ---